sluescher/HIS-210-LateAntiquity/_index.md

 - Excerpts on the life of Origen in Eusebius, *Church History 6.* [G.A.
 Williamson, trans., revised by Andrew Louth, *Eusebius: The History of the Church from Christ to Constantine* (London/New York, 1989), pp. 179-185, 193-209].

 ### :brain: Guiding Questions
+- Excerpts on the life of Origen in Eusebius, *Church History 6.* [G.A.
+Williamson, trans., revised by Andrew Louth, *Eusebius: The History of the Church from Christ to Constantine* (London/New York, 1989), pp. 179-185, 193-209].

 - About "Regarding the Emperor"
   - What does the fact that placing the speech in a precise political context has proven challenging say about the role of the Roman emperor in the second and third centuries?